A Californian-Italian take on a classic roast chicken

 And I got ‘lucky’ with an apartment on W11th, corner Washington Street.

-It was studio apartment l but had huge windows where I could sit and people watch.
+It was a studio apartment but it had huge windows where I could sit and people watch.

 Barbuto’s restaurant, NYC